Home > Child Trust Fund and Junior ISA maturity > The next steps for your Child Trust Fund

 The happy medium option

-Keep some money invested, but give yourself permission to spend some of it now.
-You'll be able to select how much to withdraw and we'll help you move the rest to an adult account.
+You'll be able to select how much to withdraw, and we'll help you move the rest to an adult ISA.

 Icon option number 3

-Want to know more about what happens when your child trust fund matures?
+Want to know more about what happens when your Child Trust Fund matures?
 Have a look at our maturity FAQs.

 next-steps-2-500x500-v2